Blobfolio/blob-common/blob-common/docs/SPACETIME.md

 ## common_get_site_hostname()

 This returns the lowercase hostname portion of your blog URL, minus any leading "www.".
+This can be handy in generating an email address, for example.

 #### Arguments